NiskuT/Civilization/Rules/rules-summary.md

 <table>
   <tr>
    <td>
-Player pawns are considered yours for major cities
+Player pawns are considered yours for mature cities
    </td>
-   <td>If your caravan go to player capital city, place a case on a card of this player and obtain a ressource
+   <td>If your caravan go to player capital city, place a box on a card of this player and obtain a ressource
    </td>
   </tr>
   <tr>